Provides support for sending messages over RabbitMQ using the RabbitMQ .NET Client.

 endpointConfiguration.UseTransport<RabbitMQTransport>();

 The RabbitMQ transport requires a connection string to connect to the broker.
+A clustered configuration is recommended.
 See connection settings for options on how to provide the connection string.

 Routing topology

 Routing topologies are used to control how queues, exchanges, and bindings are created on the RabbitMQ broker.
-In version 5 and above, selecting a routing topology is mandatory.
-For backwards compatibility, use the ConventionalRoutingTopology
+Selecting a routing topology is mandatory.
+For new deployments, the ConventionalRoutingTopology

 var transport = endpointConfiguration.UseTransport<RabbitMQTransport>();